Korean, Edit

 ○ Na+ reabsorption (Active transport) → Cl- reabsorption (Passive transport) for charge balance

-○ Conditional expression of aquaporin channels for water transport
+○ Conditional expression of aquaporins (H2O channels)

 ○ Acid–base balance

-○ Type A Intercalated Cells: ↑ H+ → ↑ K+ → Hyperkalemia
+○ Type A intercalated cells: ↑ H+ → ↑ K+ → hyperkalemia

-○ Type B Intercalated Cells: ↓ H+ → ↓ K+ → Hypokalemia
+○ Type B intercalated cells: ↓ H+ → ↓ K+ → hypokalemia

 ⑸ 3rd.
 Excretion